 For a non-payment of rent case, I’ll need to know the exact amount of owed rent.
 For a security deposit issue, I’ll need to see all security deposit receipts and paperwork sent before and after the taking of the deposit.

 I’m Interested in Appealing a Zoning Case.
 What Will You Need from Me?

-I need you to contact me right away.
+Please contact me as soon as possible.
 Zoning appeals come with an incredibly tight deadline.
 The sooner you speak to a lawyer, the better.

 I’m a Homeowner Facing Foreclosure.
 What Will You Need from Me?

 I’ll need a copy of your most recent mortgage statement and any recent correspondence with your lender.
 If a foreclosure sale is scheduled, I’ll need to see the foreclosure notices.

 Do You Handle Appeals?